 Hello everyone.
 Today’s topic is “High school students should have a part-time job”.

-I have two arguments to make.
-First, part-time jobs teach students the importance of money.
-Second, through a part-time job, students can learn what they cannot at school.

-First of all, part-time jobs allow students to earn money by themselves and to know how precious money is.
-If they do not have a part-time job and always get money from their parents, students will not be able to know that getting money is not easy.
-High school students are not regarded as adults by law, but they will soon be regarded as adults after graduation.
-So, they should at least have some idea about the importance of money.
+I have two arguments to make: First, part-time jobs teach students the importance of money.
+Second, with a part-time job, students can learn what they otherwise cannot at school.
+To start, part-time work allows students to earn money by themselves and to understand the value of money.
+If they do not have a part-time job and always receive money from their parents, students will not be able to understand that earning money is not easy.
+High school students are not regarded as adults under the law, but they will soon be regarded as adults upon graduation.
+Therefore, they should at least have some understanding about the importance and value of money.

 Some people may think that the most important thing for high school students is to study, and they should not spend time doing part-time jobs.
-However, studying as a student and doing a part-time job are compatible with each other.
-For instance, if a student only does a part-time job for three hours every week, they still have enough time for them to study.
-Depending on how long they do part-time jobs, students could also do club activities.
-Therefore, part-time jobs do not interfere with students’ lives, and so students should have a part-time job.
+Studying as a student and having a part-time job, however, are compatible with one another.
+For instance, if a student only has a part-time job for three hours every week, they would still have enough time for studying.
+Depending on how much time they commit to their part-time jobs, students could also have club activities.
+Therefore, students should have a part-time job because part-time jobs do not interfere with students’ academic lives.

 For those reasons, high school students should have a part-time job.